‘Survivor’ Contestant Lauren O’Connell, Host Jeff Probst Talk About Scary Fainting Incident

 Wednesday night on Survivor: Edge of Extinction, castaway Lauren O’Connell experienced a scary moment during an immunity challenge.
 She was one of the final three contestants in contention for the win when she said she wasn’t feeling well and ended up fainting.
 Now, both Lauren and host Jeff Probst are talking about that scary moment.

-As viewers watched Wednesday night, Survivor contestant started to feel light-headed as she battled for the immunity win.
+As viewers watched Wednesday night, the Survivor contestant started to feel lightheaded as she battled for the immunity win.
 Just after she said she couldn’t see anything and believed she was about to black out, O’Connell collapsed.
-Probst immediately called for medics to attend to her and Lauren regained consciousness within a few minutes.
+Probst immediately called for medics to attend to her, and Lauren regained consciousness within a few minutes.

 After the incident aired, O’Connell took to her Twitter page to share her thoughts.
-As Survivor fans saw during the episode, Lauren was fine after she regained consciousness and she was mostly just frustrated and embarrassed about having fainted.
+As Survivor fans saw during the episode, Lauren was fine after she regained consciousness, and she was mostly just frustrated and embarrassed about having fainted.

 Probst talked with Entertainment Weekly about the incident and explained that he hadn’t realized O’Connell was struggling during the challenge.
 Jeff explained that Lauren had been quietly talking to herself before she fainted and as he watched the footage back later he saw it all more clearly.

 Jeff explained that they have a clear procedure they follow in any kind of medical emergency and from that point on, Dr. Joe was in charge.
-The Survivor immunity challenge continued as Lauren was checked out, but Probst says if Dr. Joe hd said they needed to stop, he’d have immediately stopped.
+The Survivor immunity challenge continued as Lauren was checked out, but Probst says if Dr. Joe had said they needed to stop, he’d have immediately stopped.

 i am overwhlemed by all of the love y’all are sending my way!! my heart is so thankful for this #survivor family and every single one of you that make this whole experience so much more raw and powerful. im truly falling for ALL of you hehehe. thank you for another great week xxx